Webhikers-Docs/code-architecture/README.md

 # code-architecture

-This is a short tutorial, how to write code for our `Vue.js` or `Nuxt.js` projects.
+This is a short tutorial, how to structure and organize code for our `Vue.js` or `Nuxt.js` projects.
 It's important to stick with these rules, so the code of our projects remains maintainable.

 ## 1. Build `pages` with modular `components`